apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    before :program:`traffic_server` drops privilege.
 If this variable is set to ``NULL``, no helper will be spawned.

+.. ts::vc:: CONFIG proxy.config.core_limit INT -1

+   This option specifies the size limit for core files in the event that :program:`traffic_server` crashes. ``-1`` means there is no limit.
+A value of ``0`` prevents core dump creation.

 .. ts:cv:: CONFIG proxy.config.restart.active_client_threshold INT 0
    :reloadable: